Environmental Protection Agency (EPA).

 Start Amendment Part

 2. Revise § 180.1337 to read as follows: End Amendment Part

 End Supplemental Information

 Citrus tristeza virus expressing spinach defensin proteins 2, 7, and 8; exemption from the requirement of a tolerance.

-A temporary exemption from the requirement of a tolerance is established for residues of the microbial pesticide Citrus tristeza virus expressing spinach defensin proteins 2, 7, and 8 (either alone or in combinations with each Start Printed Page 59503other) in or on the commodities listed in fruit, citrus group 10-10, when used in accordance with the terms of Experimental Use Permit No. 88232-EUP-2.
-This temporary exemption from the requirement of a tolerance expires on August 31, 2020.
+A temporary exemption from the requirement of a tolerance is established for residues of the microbial pesticide Citrus tristeza virus expressing spinach defensin proteins 2, 7, and 8 (either alone or in combinations with each other) in or on the commodities listed in fruit, citrus group 10-10, when used in accordance with the terms of Experimental Use Permit No. 88232-EUP-2.
+This temporary exemption from the requirement of a tolerance expires on August 31, 2023.

 BILLING CODE 6560-50-P